msaulohenrique/tawk_to/README.md

 # Module WHMCS Tawk.to

 ## Description
-Add Tawk.to Chat to WHMCS
+Add Tawk.to Chat to WHMCS.

 When the customer is logged in, the chat will have the name and email options filled in automatically.
 Credit to Jefferson [DDR Host](https://github.com/ddrhost)!

 ## Installation